Rychard/CodingStandards/csharp/capitalization-and-naming.md

 Follow the standard set by the .NET framework team when it comes to naming.
 The Programming section of this document provides naming templates for each construct within the C# language.
-These templates can be used in conjunction with the tables provided in `Appendix A. Naming Parts & Pairs` to yield meaningful names in most scenarios.
+These templates can be used in conjunction with the tables provided in the appendix of this standard to yield meaningful names in most scenarios.